Colin-Fredericks/edx_replace_staff/README.md

   (edxstaff) $> deactivate

 Run the whole process from the top if you need to reinstall (for instance, if the script and/or its requirements change).

+Command-line options:

+* -h or --help: print the instructions and quit.
+* -v or --visible: run with a visible browser instead of a headless one.